Web Development Strategy: The Best Websites Are Made Before They Are Built

 3. Task Analysis.
 What types of tasks are trying to be accomplished specifically online?
-This is a deeper dive on the digital section of the Journey Map.
+This is a deeper dive into the digital section of the Journey Map.

 5. Strawman Architecture.
 Identifying the essential elements on a page including headings, subheadings, bullet points, and calls to action.

 6. Sketches and Wireframes.
-These tool hat illustrate how elements might be laid out on the page to determine features, functionality, and flow.
+These tools hats illustrate how elements might be laid out on the page to determine features, functionality, and flow.